mwroffo/pantabot/README.md

 ## Testing:

+do `npm run build-for-cli` or test scripts will fail.
 In test/panta-test.js, make sure the testURL is correct for your Jira instance.

 ## Namesake:
 A buggy Greek translation.